-Here’s a quick DC style shoot snap shot:
+Here’s a quick DC style shoot workshop snap shot:

 1. I didn’t create a style shoot for my audience.
 I did it for me as if I was hiring myself.

-2. I didn’t do the proper research on where my audience goes to find inspiration.
+2. Proper research on where my audience goes to find inspiration wasn’t conducted.

 3. I used a Photographer who didn’t shoot weddings.
 I didn’t have a shot list blogs wanted.